kamranmuazzam/aca-demia/pages/Contraception.md

 			- Reduces the incidence of tubal infertility and ectopic pregnancy
 			- Protection against cervical cell abnormalities
 			- Useful where the coital act is infrequent and irregular
 		- Combined
-		  definition:: combined use of  mechanical and chemical devices
+			- #definition combined use of  mechanical and chemical devices
 			- example :condom together with a spermicidal jelly